Philip-21/Philip-21/README.md

 ---

 ### :man_technologist: About Me :
-- I am a dedicated Software Developer with a passion of Developing and maintaining applications that run and scale effectively using different tools and technologies
+- I am a dedicated Software Developer with a passion of Developing and maintaining applications that run and scale effectively using different tools and technologies.
-- Tech Role: Backend Developer
+- 👨‍💻 Tech Role: Backend Developer.
 - 🧠 I am Adept in [Go](https://go.dev/) and its also my Favourite Language.
 - 👯 I’m looking to collaborate on [Open Source](https://en.wikipedia.org/wiki/Open_source) Projects
 - 📫 Connect With Me: <div><a href="https://www.linkedin.com/in/philip-obiora-aa09401a9">